 Any way you choose, you can’t go wrong with the adaptable hot dog.
-Follow these tips for the best ways to put on the dog at your next cookout and check out these recipes for easy add-ons to make “the dog days of summer” truly delicious.
+Follow these tips for the best ways to put on the dog at your next cookout and make “the dog days of summer” truly delicious.

 1. The hot dog is at the center of the bun so buy quality.
 National brands like Hebrew National, Eisenberg Black Angus Sirloin Franks, David Berg 1/4 lb Beef Franks and Niman Ranch Fearless Uncured Beef Franks are a step above your everyday dogs.
 Also keep and eye out for Johnsonville Brats, locally made Lou’s Sausages and Heinen’s fresh sausages to start for the best tasting sandwich.